Published on 13 Aug 2019 - Updated on 30 Mar 2021

 The SSH keys themselves come in pairs.
 There’s a public key and a private key.
-The private key gets stored on the local computer of the user that will connect to the account, and you keep it secret.
-The public portion of the key actually gets stored on the computer you want to connect to — for example, in your ExaVault account.
+The private key gets stored on the local computer of the user that will connect to the host and it is kept secret.
+The public portion of the key actually gets stored on the host computer you want to connect to — for example, in your ExaVault account.

 The easiest way to get started with SSH keys is to see if your SFTP service provider can make the keys for you.
 It never hurts to ask, and this makes the process nice and simple.
 In some cases, you can just as easily create the key pair directly from your file-sharing account.

-With ExaVault all you have to do is log in to your account and find the user you want to create SSH keys for.
-Then, choose the ‘Generate SSH Keys’ option.
+With ExaVault, creating keys as simple as connecting to your account as an admin, find the user you want to create SSH keys for, selecting the dropdown, then choosing the ‘Generate SSH Keys’ option.

 Properly formatted and stored SSH keys let you create automatic logins to your SFTP service.
 They also help with password-less login for automated file transfers.
 There are options to set up SSH keys automatically or manually depending on your situation and SFTP service provider.

 To take a look at our new SSH key management interface check out our video >> Watch Now!